 Kate holds a MA in Counselling Psychology.
 Kate has been providing support services and counselling to children, teens, adults, couples and families for 40 years, helping thousands of people overcome challenges and reach their potential.
 Relationships, attachment, trauma, loss, anxiety, depression, and parenting challenges are the focus of Kate's current practice, writing, and workshop presentations.

 Kate integrates attachment theory and mindfulness practices with cutting edge research in the field of neurobiology and trauma.
 She applies these to her practice with compassion and cultural sensitivity.
 Her approach is warm, accepting, and positive..
-Kate is skilled in a variety of therapeutic approaches to suit your needs.
+Kate is skilled in a variety of therapeutic approaches.
 These including Eye Movement Desensitization and Reprocessing (EMDR), an effective treatment for many types of psychological distress including trauma and PTSD; Internal Family Systems that works with our protective system and heals the parts of us that are burdened with emotional wounds; and Sandtray therapy that can help reveal beliefs or fears that we are often unaware of but can interfere with our daily lives.
 Kate also offers bio-feedback, narrative therapy and somatic approaches that focus on how our bodies respond to situations.

 With decades of experience working with children and a post-graduate certificate in Infant Mental Health, she understands the social and emotional challenges facing children and their parents today.